COLIEE-committee/LJPJT-dev-template/README.md

 ```

 ### Preparing the Configuration File
-Set the team name and affiliation to the values provided during registration in `app.ini` under `TEAM_NAME` and `AFFILIATION` respectively (note: hyphens "-" are not allowed for either).
+Set the `TEAM_NAME` and `AFFILIATION` in `app.ini` to the team name and affiliation submitted during registration (note: hyphens "-" are not allowed for either).
-Set the system name to `SYSTEM_NAME` (note: hyphens "-" are not allowed).
+Set the system name in `SYSTEM_NAME` (note: hyphens "-" are not allowed).

-Set a unique API key for each team under `API_KEY`.
-API keys can be obtained upon completion of registration.
+Set the API key specific to each team in `API_KEY`.
+The API key will be provided upon the completion of registration.

-Set the specified file name for the test data from the organizers to `TEST_DATA`.
+Set the file name of the test data specified by the organizers in `TEST_DATA`

 Set `MODE` to either `development` or `leaderboard`.
 In `development` mode, evaluation results can be received without being reflected on the leaderboard.
 In `leaderboard` mode, the received evaluation results will be reflected on the leaderboard.